 I guarantee that your first teacher training is definitely not your last!

-Enjoy the whole journey and don't rush the process.
+Enjoy the journey and don't rush the process.

-Stay present to the beauty of studentship so you can continue to evolve individually, and collectively.
-There is no 'perfect' yoga teacher and no 'perfect' training (thank gosh!) so do your best to choose teachers who inspire you in this moment of your life, and let go of the end result.
+Stay present to the beauty of studentship and know you are continually learning and growing.
+There is no 'perfect' yoga teacher and no 'perfect' training so do your best to choose teachers and a training that inspires you in this moment of your life, and let go of the end result.